 Parish Life Committee

-The Parish Community Life Committee encompasses all the programs and activities of a parish that strengthens Christian community.
-The committee fosters a sense of belonging among the members of the parish.
-Its scope of activity would include all those parish events that foster the community life of the parish.
-Another purpose of this committee is to strengthen family life within the parish community.
+The purpose of the Parish Life Committee is to enhance interaction among parishioners and strengthen the parish community.
+The committee coordinates social activities that build fellowship and a sense of belonging among the members of the parish.
+Activities would include all the parish events that help foster the community life of the parish.

 Social Concerns Committee